 Like Nate Silver, only less accurate

-A hypothetical election held now would probably lead to LNP Majority, with outcome probabilities of 48% for an LNP majority, 24% for a hung parliament, and 28% for an ALP majority.
+A hypothetical election held now would probably lead to ALP Majority.
 See the House of Reps section below for details on individual seats.

 These trendlines are fitted using a linear state space model.
 The underlying state variables are the primary votes for each party in each State and Territory.
 The model fits a simple local level model to each component, but it uses a factor model for the covariance of each week's innovations.
 Estimates of national votes and TPPs are made using population weights and last election's state-by-state preference flows.